The Clear Edge

 Leverage timeline framework:

-If leverage trending positive (time savings visible, quality maintained, client response good) but revenue not yet improved, continue.
-Revenue lags operational improvements by 4-8 weeks.
+If leverage is trending positive (you can see time savings, quality is holding, and client response is good) but revenue has not improved yet, keep going.
+Revenue usually lags operational improvements by 4–8 weeks.

 Early signals to watch (Week 4-8):